mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 So, that is the conclusion of the main subject in [*Fukanzazengi*].
 That's why Dogen Zenji says that if you do zazen according to what he mentions, very naturally the dharma is manifesting itself, and from the first, dullness and distraction are struck aside.
 That is really our zazen.
 We always [do this].

 If you believe that by the zazen “I should be happy,” or “I want to do something,” this is not real practice.
-You never find peace and harmony [this way].
+You never find peace and harmony.
 Because if you believe that, zazen is always something far from you.
 And not only zazen – you accept yourself as sort of an unhappy person.
 So you yourself are also a person far from the real person, opposed to happiness or unhappiness.
 That's why it's pretty difficult for people to deal with you, and also it's very difficult [for you] to deal with zazen and whatever you do.
 So, that is not the practice for us.

 #### 1:07:20 end of recording

 ---